|Incidence of melanoma:|

 Excessive exposure to UV light is the primary risk factor for melanoma.
 Artificial sources of UV light in tanning beds is a primary risk factor for melanoma.
 The risk of skin cancer from indoor tanning increases with each tanning session and is highest among those who start tanning at a young age according to the US Surgeon General's Call to Action to Prevent Skin Cancer (2014).

 Many school-aged youth in Minnesota were exposed to UV light through indoor tanning devices.
 Among students surveyed in 2013, tanning was most common among white females in 11th grade (33.7% used a tanning device in the last year).
 On average, only about 8% of non-White students used a tanning device in the past year.

 In August 2014, a new law went into effect in Minnesota prohibiting people under age 18 from using UV-light tanning devices.
 Since the new law went into effect, tanning bed use has dropped among Minnesota teens.
-A dramatic drop was seen in 11th grade White (non-Hispanic) girls where the percent dropped from 33.7% to 8.8%.
+In 2016, a dramatic drop was seen in 11th grade white (non-Hispanic) girls where the percent dropped from 33.7% to 8.8%.